 The recreational vehicle industry was struggling for a time.
-In the last few years, however, it has seen record numbers of consumers purchasing everything from pop-up travel trailers to giant Class A motorcoaches.
-Fifth-wheels with slide outs that make them bigger than many luxury apartments have become very popular among snowbirds and oil & gas industry workers that travel to new job sites.
-Though advancements in technology have improved insulation and energy usage in RVs, there are many options owners can consider making a motorhome greener.
+In the last few years, however, it has seen record numbers of consumers purchasing everything from giant Class A motorcoaches to pop-up trailers.
+Fifth-wheels with slide-outs that make them bigger than many luxury apartments have become very popular among snowbirds and oil & gas industry workers that travel to new job sites.
+Although advancements in technology have improved insulation and energy usage in RVs, there are many options owners can consider making a motorhome greener.

 Travel trailers and fifth-wheels are typically pulled by tow vehicles.
 It is important to match tow vehicles with the recreational vehicles towed.
 An underpowered tow vehicle is a safety hazard, and the engine is often running at maximum RPMs up steep inclines.
 A better choice is a vehicle that does not have to strain as much to tow over mountains.
 Also, using tow vehicles for daily family chores in the off-season of camping is not eco-friendly.
 It is too much engine and too low gas mileage for day-to-day needs.

 Class B, Class B+, and some Class C motorhomes have the Mercedes Sprinter class chassis options with very fuel-efficient Mercedes BlueTec turbo diesel engine.
 The V6 3.0-liter engine only has 188 horsepower, but it has a high torque power of 325 lb-ft.
 Some erroneously think of diesel as a second choice for fuel under gasoline, but diesel actually has more potential energy per gallon than gasoline.